-Social Work Experience: Please submit a letter and/or resume explaining your past and present work experience in social work.
+Social Work Experience: Please submit a detailed letter and/or resume explaining your past and present work experience in social work.
 Explain how many hours you earned in clinical supervision and how many hours you have doing clinical social work.
 Be specific about the amount and type of diagnosing you have done.
 Diagnosing is a critical part of the LCSW practice.
-The letter may include an explanation about clinical supervision completed for another state board.
+The documentation may include an explanation about clinical supervision completed for another state board.

 Applicant Affidavit: The board requires documentation and affirmation that the applicant's supervised clinical practice and social work practice meets or exceeds the minimum supervisory requirements of N.D.C.C.
 43-41-04.
 You must complete the LCSW Reciprocity Applicant Affidavit form.

 License Verification – You must request the licensing board of the jurisdiction where you have held or currently hold a license to complete the license verification form.
 NDBSWE will also accept a letter sent directly from the other state board(s) verifying your license.

 Reference forms are not required when applying by reciprocity.

 Board Review - Once all items are received, your application will be reviewed by a Board member before being issued.
 The Board member determines if your qualifications meet the Board's requirements.
 If the Board member concludes that you are not eligible for a license by reciprocity, you may be licensed based on your experience in clinical social work practice, and you may need to submit the additional documentation.